 Choral music from Queens College New York. '... beautifully performed, sumptuously recorded ...'

 Piano music by Stravinsky.
 'Peter Donohoe has always been an ardent admirer of the composer, and these interpretations reveal this sincere attachment.'

 Nicola Porpora's 'L'Amato Nome'.
 'Stile Galante deliver performances that are sensitive, intelligent and beautifully controlled with the singing in particular being stylish and elegant yet consistently expressive and linguistically meticulous.'

 Gustav Mahler's Symphony No 9. '...
 Harding's handling of the inner angst of the music is faultlessly revealing.'

-Music by Christoph Graupner, strongly recommended.
+Music by Christoph Graupner.
 'Exquisitely beautiful music, superbly performed, sumptuously recorded and splendidly packaged.'

 Songs by Nikolai Medtner impress Gerald Fenech.
 'This fine set includes 54 songs, so there are riches aplenty for one to savour and enjoy.'